 - Division and ligation of the ureter at the crossing with the iliac vessels.
 The ureter is followed to the renal hilum, the dissection should stay close to the vena cava (right side) or aorta (left side).

-- Identification and preparation of the renal vessels.
+- Identification and preparation of the renal vessels, be aware of anomalies of the renal artery.
 Visible lymph nodes are removed and sent for pathologic examination.

 - The renal artery is ligated.

 - The renal vein divided between Overholt clamps, the vein should be secured with double (suture) ligation.
 After division of the renal vein, the renal artery is now better visible and is divided in the same technique as the vein near the aorta.
 If significant atherosclerosis leads to a brittle artery, the use of 2–3 clips suitable for large vessels is wise.